 - A. Schwabs, established in 1876, is the only remaining original business on Beale Street.
 Its three floors are filled with store relics, voodoo powders, Memphis music, retro toys and the largest collection of hats in town—making it perfect for browsing around.
 They’ve even got an old fashioned soda fountain so you can travel back in time for a milkshake or two!

-- Encompassing more than 60 miles of bike lanes, off-road trails and protected pathways, bike routes in Memphis are a fun and fast way to get around.
-Designed for both recreational and commuter riders, these trails allow you to bike along the Mississippi River, down the Shelby Farms Greenline, Hampline Bike Route, along the Wolf River Greenway, through city parks and beyond!
+- Designed for both recreational and commuter riders, these trails allow you to bike along the Mississippi River, down the Shelby Farms Greenline, across the Hampline Bike Route, along the Wolf River Greenway, through city parks and beyond!

 - You’re never too far from a mural in Memphis!
 Seriously, if you go out walking long enough, you’re bound to find a public work of art that’ll make a beautiful backdrop for all of your photos and selfies.